StarPlayrX/bigmac/README.md

 Disclaimer:
 Before running any of these shell scripts, please back up your important data.
 This software is provided as is and without warranty.

-🍟 This patch tool contains HaxDoNotSeal.dylib to assist with running the Installer from Catalina and Big Sur.
+🍟 The preinstall too patch tool invokes HaxDoNotSeal.dylib to enable the Big Sur installer to work.
+It also turns off the sealed system volume from occuring.

 It also contains Dosdude1's APFS ROM Patcher for Macs that do not have the proper firmware to boot APFS volumes.